gamejolt/doc-help/src/tokens/index.md

----
-title: What Is My Game Token?
----

 # What Is My Game Token?

 When you make an account on Game Jolt, you get a Game Token.
 Named after the coins you drop into arcade cabinets and subway turnstiles, your token is a string of numbers and letters that lets you log into games that use Game Jolt's Game API.